 All Saints’ has had a major role in the life of the town, especially for civic events, and there is now once again a Town Council with its Mayor.
 The church, which can seat up to 600, is served by a modest but very useful car park within its curtilage, is well-heated, has excellent acoustics, and is a popular venue for concerts.
 All Saints’ is used by different community groups for special services, and the town’s annual Remembrance commemoration is held here (where the Standards of the Ryde Branch of the Royal British Legion are laid up).
 It is hoped to make even better use of the church as a centre of excellence for music and the arts.

 The regular worshipping life of All Saints’ is founded on its strong choral tradition, use of the Book of Common Prayer and traditional style of liturgy.
-Average attendance on a Sunday is about 110, with 95 communicants, and the parish contributes in full its diocesan quota of £36,500.
+Average attendance on a Sunday is about 110, with 95 communicants, and the parish contributes in full its Parish Share of £47,592 (for 2018).
 All Saints’ clergy take some three dozen funerals each year, a dozen or so weddings and a half-dozen baptisms.
 The Vicar the Rev’d Canon Graham Morris, is also priest-in-charge of the church of St Michael and All Angels, Swanmore (to the south of All Saints’).